TeleMental Health Services Across State Lines

 One of the hottest topics in telehealth is the issue of inter-jurisdictional - across state or country boundaries (across states' lines).
 This topic relates to situations where the practitioner (i.e., psychotherapist or counselor) and the client or clients are not in the same state or even the same country.
 The issues at hand are whether a psychologist in State A can treat a patient who is in State B via telehealth if the practitioner is licensed only in State A but not in State B. It also covers issues of whether a European or South American counselor can treat a patient in the US, where the counselor or psychotherapist is not licensed.
 Or visa versa, whether a US licensed counselor can treat a patient in China or other country without being licensed there.

 It is obvious to almost all practitioners and experts alike that some state licensing laws are archaic and do not match 21st century digital realities.
-While some attempts have been make to allow licensure mobility for psychologists and other professions, this allowance is far from the change that needs to take place.
+While some attempts have been made to allow licensure mobility for psychologists and other professions, this allowance is far from the change that needs to take place.
 Regretfully, national licensure laws or easy reciprocity across jurisdictions are not likely to become reality anytime soon.
 While most states address telehealth issues, all states have addressed the issue of cross-border licensing.
 The question then becomes how to apply telehealth issues and practicing over state lines to the existing traditional regulations.

-When it comes to tele-mental-health, tele-psychology or e-counseling, the over-arching question is where does the psychotherapy or counseling take place?
+When it comes to telemental health, telepsychology or e-counseling, the over-arching question is where does the psychotherapy or counseling take place?
 Does it take place where the client is, where the therapist is, in both places, in cyberspace, or in all three places?
 It is obvious that old definitions of the location of treatment are not suitable to modern digital and Internet based treatments.

 This short article will first discuss some of the ethical and legal issues that deal with practicing across state lines within the US.
-In most general terms, the state in which the client resides is the one that is more likely to be concerned about whether its laws were violated by a therapist who is not licensed in that state.
-For example, if a psychotherapist is licensed in state A and treats a client who permanently resides in state B (also known as the forum or host state), s/he probably does not violate state A's licensing laws but may violate state B's licensing laws (if they have laws that are relevant to the issue).
+In the most general terms, the state in which the client is physically present is the one that is more likely to be concerned about whether its laws were violated by a therapist who is not licensed in that state.
+For example, if a psychotherapist is licensed in state A and treats a client who is present in state B (also known as the forum or host state), s/he probably does not violate state A's licensing laws but may violate state B's licensing laws (if they have laws that are relevant to the issue).
 The primary issue here, is it legal or ethical to do it?
 The next or secondary question is how likely is it that state B would pursue the therapist who resides in state A or file for his/her extradition from state A. So far, it is not very likely that state A will spend thousands of dollars to try to extradite a therapist from state A so it can bring him/her to justice in state B (and spend more money in court costs).

 Two interesting cases regarding cross state lines issue are the following: